Health care quality: Methods to assess and improve

+Organisational perspective

 Cost efficiency

 Cost efficiency, or cost-effectiveness, determines whether the benefits of a service exceed the cost incurred to provide the service.
 A health care service is sometimes not cost efficient due to either overutilization or underutilization.
 Overutilization, or overuse, occurs when the value of health care is diluted with wasted resources.
 Consequently, depriving someone else of the potential benefits from obtaining the service.
 Costs or risks of treatment outweigh the benefits in overused health care.
 In contrast, underutilization, or underuse, occurs when the benefits of a treatment outweigh the risks or costs, but it is not used.
 There are potential adverse health outcomes with underutilization.
 One example is the lack of early cancer detection and treatment which leads to decreased cancer survival rates.

 Clinical pathways

 Clinical pathways are outcome-based and patient-centered case management tools that take on an interdisciplinary approach by "facilitating coordination of care among multiple clinical departments and caregivers".
 Health care managers utilize clinical pathways as a method to reduce variation in care, decrease resource utilization, and improve quality of care.
 Using clinical pathways to reduce costs and errors improves quality by providing a systematic approach to assessing health care outcomes.
 Reducing variations in practice patterns promotes improved collaboration among interdisciplinary players in the health care system.